Themes for reflection and discussion

 We hope that these articles will provoke both thought and discussion.
 We encourage our readers to discuss them on the site's Forum and to make their own proposals for themes which could be treated here.

-Problems of the period of transition
+The state in the period of transition

 What is communism?